hectorcorrea/solrdora/README.md

 * `searchFl` defines the names of the fields that will be fetched from Solr (fl) during the search.
 * `viewOneFl` defines the names of the fields that will be fetched from Solr (fl) when fetching the details of a document.

+This program expects Solr's responses to be in JSON.
+If you Solr core does not return JSON by default (i.e. if you are using an old version of Solr), make sure to add `"wt":"json"` to `solrOptions` to request JSON as the output format.

 ## Executable
 If you don't care about the source code,